Malawi Climate

 This month in numbers

-Malawi experienced its 11th warmest April on record in 2026, with an average temperature of 22.79°C, an anomaly of +1.1°C above the 1961–1990 baseline.
-The period of February–April 2026 ranked as the 8th warmest on record, with an anomaly of +1°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C, while the February–April 2026 period was also the 2nd warmest for global land temperatures, with an anomaly of +1.2°C.
+Malawi experienced its 11th warmest April on record in 2026, with an average temperature of 22.79°C, marking an anomaly of +1.1°C compared to the 1961–1990 baseline.
+The period of February to April 2026 was the 8th warmest on record, with an average temperature of 23.28°C, an anomaly of +1°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C, while the February–April 2026 period also ranked as the 2nd warmest for global land temperatures, with an anomaly of +1.2°C.

 What changed